winsw/winsw/doc/yamlConfigFile.md

 ## File structure

-YAML Configuration file shuold be in following format
+YAML Configuration file should be in following format

 Example: